Skip to main content

 apiPut(`${ROLES_ENDPOINT}/${encodeURIComponent(roleId)}/groups/${encodeURIComponent(groupId)}`);

-2. Tomcat: PASSTHROUGH mode for encoded slashes
+2. Tomcat: DECODE mode for encoded slashes

 Tomcat 11 rejects %2F in URL paths by default (EncodedSolidusHandling.REJECT).
-A WebServerFactoryCustomizer bean sets the handling mode to PASSTHROUGH, which forwards %2F as-is to the application without decoding or rejecting it.
+A TomcatConnectorCustomizer bean sets the handling mode to DECODE, which converts %2F to a literal / at the connector level before Tomcat's path normalization runs.

 3. Spring MVC: PathPatternParser (no changes needed)